vedrusss/personDTR/README.md

 # personDTR
 Person Detection-Tracking-ReId pipe

+The project detects persons onto video, counts and tracks them, re-detects them after occlusion or out of frame movement.
+The project uses external frameworks:
+    - YOLOv6 to detect persons,
+    - deep-person-reid to obtain person Feature Vectors used to re-identify lost-appeared detections.

+Multi-object tracker is built using base trackers implemented with opencv.
+It's logic enforced with identification algorithms used to find corresponded tracked object for each detected object (built a trajectory) and to re-initialize lost tracker with corresponded detected object (in case of occlusion or out of frame disapper/appear).

 1. Install
     1.1 Important: the repository must be cloned with --recursive flag.
 If it wasn't one should run command git submodule update --init --recursive